bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 exfiltration_ occurs when transaction signing code deliberately creates its signatures in such a way that they leak information about the underlying key material, such as a private key or a BIP32 HD wallet seed.
-Once an attacker obtains a user’s seed, they can steal any of the user’s funds at any time (including funds spent in the transaction that results in exfiltration, if the attacker acts quickly).
+Once an attacker obtains a user's seed, they can steal any of the user's funds at any time (including funds spent in the transaction that results in exfiltration, if the attacker acts quickly).
 This led to [renewed discussion][news317 exfil] of [anti-exfiltration signing protocols][topic exfiltration-resistant signing].